- Download our Moving to South Korea Guide (PDF)

 Credit cards and ATMs

-Although Koreans themselves usually pay with debit or credit cards, international credit cards may only be readily accepted in larger hotels and stores – smaller stores and restaurants may have trouble processing a foreign credit card.
+Although Koreans themselves usually pay with debit or credit cards, international credit cards may only be readily accepted in larger hotels and stores; smaller stores and restaurants may have trouble processing a foreign credit card.
 ATMs affiliated with the leading Korean banks often accept foreign cards.

 Taxes in South Korea

 Foreigners are also expected to pay a percentage of their salary into the National Pension Scheme.
 By law, employers must match this contribution.
-Some expats, depending on their nationality, can claim some of their taxes back at the end of each tax year, and they can claim all of their pension payments back at the end of their stay in South Korea.
+Depending on your nationality, you can claim some of your taxes back at the end of each tax year, and you can claim a lump-sum refund of your pension contributions when leaving South Korea, provided certain conditions are met.
+Eligibility depends on your nationality and whether your country has a social security agreement with South Korea.

 For the most up-to-date information about the issue, it is best to refer to a tax professional.
+The National Tax Service offers multilingual tax filing guides for foreign residents.

 Expat Health Insurance